 Mention when as a consumer you are not able to resolve your grievances under the Consumer Protection Act.

-Answer: As a consumer, we are not able to resolve our grievances under the Consumer Protection Act when we do not fulfil our responsibility as a customer.
+Answer: As a consumer, we are not able to resolve our grievances under the Consumer Protection Act when we do not fulfill our responsibility as a customer.

 An organisation is using sub-standard wiring in its cooler.
 Which consumer right is being violated?